 For troubleshooting information about the VEC, should you have problems, see Troubleshooting the Visual Experience Composer.

-Specify your activity URL, then click Next.
+In the Enter Activity URL box, specify your activity URL, then click Create.

 The Visual Experience Composer opens, showing the page specified in the URL.

-Type a name for the activity in the space provided.
+Click Untitled Activity at the top of the VEC, then specify a name for the activity in the space provided.

 The activity name cannot begin with any of the following characters: